adityasurya4103/CSDF-Mini-project-sem7/README.md

 ### please note that the exif image copyright belongs to the respective owners.
 The images used are taken from https://github.com/ianare/exif-samples .
+You can download more sample images from the link and use them in the code

 # screenshot
 ![Capture](https://github.com/user-attachments/assets/76fa7464-0a3f-4c24-a671-89a092d7620f)